MESH-Research/linked-open-profiles/readme.txt

 4. Make customizations in the plugin's inspector controls.
     - Customize which sections are shown.
     - Customize which items within sections are shown.
-5. Save draft or publish.
+5. Save as a draft or publish.

 == Support ==